-The new licensing regulations came into play on 1st October 2018 and applications should have been submitted by the 1st October.
+The new Mandatory licensing regulations came into play on 1st October 2018 and applications should have been submitted by the 1st October.
+The main key difference is that regardless of the number of storeys, 5+ bed HMOs will require a Mandatory HMO licence.

 Bins, recycling and storage: